-So what type of duties do a housekeeper/carer typically perform?
-And why is it important to have a duty list?
+So what type of duties do a Housekeeper/Carer typically perform?
+Also: why is it important to have a duty list?

-What type of duties does a housekeeper typically perform?
+What type of duties or tasks does a Housekeeper typically perform?

 - House management, organisation and general tidying